 Yes.
 According to Regulation 3 of the CPD Regulations, a seminar will be accepted as a recognised seminar if it is an accredited or a recognised seminar organised by accredited bodies (please refer to Regulation 3 for the list of accredited bodies).
 Therefore, a seminar organised by a professional organisation (such as SCAA) will be accepted by the Institute.

-A relevant electronic seminar is recognised if the seminar is organised or recognised by the Institute and accredited bodies.
+A relevant electronic seminar or webinar is recognised if the e-seminar or webinar is organised or recognised by the Institute and accredited bodies.
 Please refer to Regulation 3 of the CPD Regulations for the list of accredited bodies.

 Yes, facilitators, speakers, or moderators of recognised CPD seminars will earn the same number of CPD hours as those members attending the seminars.